 Place yeast into a large mixing bowl.
 Add warm water and sugar.
 Give a little swirl and let sit for about 10 minutes to create the sponge for your dough.
 When it looks bubbly & frothy, it is ready.

 Whisk mashed potatoes, milk, shortening, eggs and salt into yeast mixture.

 Add flour about a cup at a time.
-At about 5-6 cups, you will need to start kneeding the last cup or two in with your hands. continue to kneed for about 5 minutes.
+At about 5-6 cups, you will need to start kneading the last cup or two in with your hands. continue to knead for about 5 minutes.
 Dough should be able to be formed into a smooth ball.
 Let sit in a warm place to rise for one hour.

 After dough has risen, roll out into a long strip that is about 5 inches high all the way down the counter.
 Smoother with melted butter.

-Combine brown sugar, sugar and cinnamony goodness into medium bowl.
+Combine brown sugar and cinnamon-y goodness into medium bowl.